 Innovation Redefining Greenhouse Industry

 With over 370 acres of greenhouse currently operating in Chatham-Kent, our growers lead the way in finding opportunities to reduce operating costs and increase yields.
-In Chatham-Kent it's about relationships, developing partnerships for new possibilities.
+In Chatham-Kent, it's about relationships and developing partnerships for new possibilities.
 A collaboration between Truly Green (tomato producer) and GreenField Global will see a "first of its kind in North America" solution.
 Truly Green will use surplus heat and carbon dioxide from the GreenField facility.
-Eventually Truly Green will be a 90 acre complex with over 200 employees and through this new collaboration will establish their facility with a "Negative Carbon Footprint" – Truly Green!
+Eventually Truly Green will be a 90-acre complex with over 200 employees and through this new collaboration will establish their facility with a "Negative Carbon Footprint" – Truly Green!